Icon

 Documents required for admission to a university in Japan

-Language test scores, such as JLPT, TOEFL, IELTS or Duolingo English Language Test, are required to determine language proficiency.
-Some programmes may also require results of entrance exams, such as EJU.
-PhD's students are required to submit a motivation letter or research proposal explaining their interests and goals.
-Finally, additional documents are required, such as a copy of your passport, financial aid documents, or a health certificate.
+Some programs may also require entrance exam results such as EJU.
+Graduate students are required to submit a letter of motivation or research proposal that explains their interests and goals.
+Finally, additional documents are required, such as a copy of their passport, financial aid documents, or a health certificate.

 How to get a student visa in Japan